 5cc at Harrild & Sons

 Speakeasy style on the Farringdon Road

 There are actually two 5CC bars in the area and both are worthy contenders to make the cut of best cocktail bars in Farringdon.
-Why did I choose the Harrild & Sons one?
-IMHO it just about pips its Exmouth Market counterpart to the post.
+Why did we choose the Harrild & Sons one?
+IOHO it just about pips its Exmouth Market counterpart to the post.

 Located right on the Farringdon Road, the upstairs bar Harrild & Sons is guaranteed to be packed every day of the week.
 Here’s the kicker though – if you head downstairs to the 5CC bar, you’re much more likely to get a seat AND they serve awesome cocktails.
 Win win.